muratcorlu/connect-api-mocker/README.md

 }
 ```

-After you can run your server with `grunt connect` command.You will see `/api` will be mapped to `mocks/api`.
+After you can run your server with `grunt connect` command.
+You will see `/api` will be mapped to `mocks/api`.

 ## Directory Structure

-You need to use service names as directory name and http method as filename.Files must be JSON.Middleware will match url to directory structure and respond with the corresponding http method file.
+You need to use service names as directory name and http method as filename.
+Files must be JSON.
+Middleware will match url to directory structure and respond with the corresponding http method file.

 Example REST service: `GET /api/messages`